ycm-core/YouCompleteMe/README.md

     apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site.
 Mac users can also get it through [Homebrew][brew] with `brew install cmake`.

+    You also need to make sure you have Python headers installed.
+On a Debian-like Linux distro, this would be `sudo apt-get install python-dev`.
+    On Mac they should already be present.

     Here we'll assume you installed YCM with Vundle.
 That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.